ytlee3/quantum_metropolis_monte_carlo/README.md

 In general, for the classical Ising model, we use an ancilla qubit to check the energy difference between neighboring spins and use a controlled rotation gate to encode the flipping probability.

-For 1D case, we have the circuit as follow
+For the 1D case, we use the following circuit, which represents just one Monte Carlo sweep.
+In principle, we have to run this circuit several times until reaching the stationary state.

 <img width="468" height="364" alt="1D_circuit" src="https://github.com/user-attachments/assets/f94b30d4-ce28-441c-ada9-771cc89ff76e" />

 <img width="758" height="457" alt="2D_circuit" src="https://github.com/user-attachments/assets/6785cb79-c251-4ac4-a91e-0288791b75a2" />